abrasive/shairport/README.md

 Building And Installing
 ---------------------
-If you wish to install Shairport Sync on OpenWrt, Arch or Fedora platforms, please follow the appropriate instructions below.
+Shairport Sync may already be available as a package in your Linux distribution (search for `shairport-sync` – the package named `shairport` is a different program).
+Packages are available on recent versions of Debian, Ubuntu, Arch, OpenWrt and possibly more.
+If you wish to build and install the latest version of Shairport Sync on OpenWrt, Arch or Fedora platforms, please follow the appropriate instructions below.
 Limited support is also available for Mac OS X. Otherwise follow the General Build Instructions.
 Then, when the program has been installed, refer to the section on Configuring Shairport Sync that follows.

 **Note**

-The following procedures will install the shairport-sync application into your system.
-Before continuing, you should check to see if shairport-sync is already installed – you can use `which shairport-sync` to find where it is located, if installed.
+The following procedures will install the `shairport-sync` application into your system.
+Before continuing, you should check to see if `shairport-sync` is already installed – you can use `which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.
-(If the existing installation of shairport-sync is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)
+(If the existing installation of `shairport-sync` is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)

 **Ubuntu:**
 Personal Package Archives for Shairport Sync master and development branches are available at https://launchpad.net/~dantheperson.
-A `shairport-sync` installer package is available in Ubuntu 16.04, currently in its late beta phase.
+A `shairport-sync` installer package is available in Ubuntu 16.04.

 **Debian:**
 `shairport-sync` is in the Debian archive and is scheduled for release with Debian Stretch (9): https://tracker.debian.org/shairport-sync.
 A backport for Debian Jessie (8) may be provided given enough demand.